shanhaiying/matplotlib-backend-pgf/README.md

 ### Requirements

 The only requirement is an installed TeX distribution that includes `xelatex` and the `pgf` package (both found in [TeX Live](http://www.tug.org/texlive/) for example).
 The `xelatex` command must be in the system's path.

-### Downloading the module (pre matplotlib 1.2)

-If you are using a version of matplotlib older than 1.2 you first have to download `backend_pgf.py` from the matplotlib repository.
-The `download_backend.py` script will do this for you.
-Simply place the file `backend_pgf.py` in a directory that is in python's search path or right next to your plotting script.

 ### How to use it